 “Oanai,” Maebhe breathed.
 “We’ll see oanai?”

 Drys smiled at her fascination.
 “Oh, yes.
 Have you not already?
-I know they used to visit Orean on occasion, but I can’t remember if that was two, twenty, or two-hundred years ago.”
+I know they used to visit Orean on occasion, but oh, I can’t remember if that was two, twenty, or two-hundred years ago.”

 “A word of advice about them, then.
-The oanai of Home are the oldest creatures alive today, older even, than this wood.
+The oanai of Home are the oldest creatures alive today, even older than this wood.
 They’re very deliberate creatures and they appreciate being shown respect,” Drys said.
 “They also hate hearing about the outside world, especially when it’s not on their terms, so I wouldn’t mention this Unity business.”

 Maebhe nodded solemnly.

-The group passed into silence again.
-Maebhe craned her neck to look up at the trees, thinking on Drys’ words.
+As they walked, she craned her neck to look up at the trees, thinking on Drys’ words.
 She’d always known, academically, that the nympherai species lived longer than others, but this really put it into perspective.
 She couldn’t imagine anything being older than these trees.

 Kieran elbowed her.
 “Don’t be rude.”